Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

     virtualNetworkResourceId: '/subscriptions/{SUBSCRIPTION-ID}/resourceGroups/{NAME-OF-RG}/providers/Microsoft.Network/virtualNetworks/{NAME-OF-VNET}'
     logAnalyticsWorkspaceResourceId: null // null means new Log Analytical Workspace will be created
     keyVaultResourceId: null              // null means new Azure key Vault will be created
-    enableDatabricks: true                // Part of the solution and VNET will be new instance of the Azure Databricks
+    enableDatabricks: true                // Part of the solution will be new instance of the Azure Databricks
     solutionAdministrators: [
       {
         principalId: <EntraGroupId>       // Specified group will have enough permissions to manage the solution